Do you constantly worry about harming others, contamination, "bad thoughts," things being "just so," and/or uncertainty?

 OCD is a chronic condition that rarely totally goes away on its own.
 The good news is that effective Cognitive-Behavioral Therapy treatments (CBT) are available.
 Decades of research shows THE most effective treatment is called Exposure/Response Prevention (ERP).
 This frequently sounds impossible to someone who has OCD.
 A trained and experienced therapist can help find a starting place to show that it actually IS doable.

-Due to lack of OCD trained therapists, especially in rural areas, I'm making myself available to offer HIPPA compliant video conferencing services for those living in Ohio.
+Due to lack of trained OCD therapists, especially in rural areas, I'm making myself available to offer HIPPA compliant video conferencing services for those living in Ohio.
 If interested in telemental health, online services, please email me with your insurance and availability to get the ball rolling.

 The OCD Center of Los Angeles has posted a screening test for people who have intrusive thoughts, sometimes known as "Pure O." If you find yourself answering a number of these items, I routinely treat people with this condition. http://ocdla.com/pure-obsessional-ocd-test